-Philips Clinical Consultants also provided benchmarking from other similar facilities and information from regulatory guidelines to help the project team make fact-based decisions.
+Philips Clinical Consultants also provided benchmarking from Dr. Wirds adds.
+"One important advantage is that the staff now other similar facilities and information from regulatory guidelines know that the alarms they do hear are relevant.
+They know they to help the project team make fact-based decisions. need to pay attention to them."